fieldtrip/website/example/sourcemodel_aligned2mni.md

 ---
 title: Create MNI-aligned grids in individual head-space
+category: example
-tags: [example, meg, mri, headmodel, source]
+tags: [meg, mri, headmodel, source]
 redirect_from:
    - /example/create_single-subject_grids_in_individual_head_space_that_are_all_aligned_in_mni_space/
 ---